 According to the National Alliance on Mental Illness (NAMI), more than 16 million American adults – nearly 7% of the population – had at least one major depressive episode in the prior year.
 While some people will only have one episode during their lives, others will cope with the disorder for many months or even years.
 Some people with severe depression can be at risk for suicide.

-The risk of depression increases LGBTQ people due to the amount of discrimination they often face from family, friends and society at large.
+The risk of depression increases in LGBTQ+ people due to the amount of discrimination they often face from family, friends and society at large.
 Older adults can experience symptoms of depression related to isolation, sickness, hospitalization, stroke and other illnesses.
 NAMI estimates up to 16% of women experience postpartum depression following childbirth.
 Children and teens with ADD or ADHD are at a higher risk for depression.

 Symptoms of Depression